Introducing the villain

 (Auburndale, FL, USA)

-Hey I've been trying to figure this out.
+I've been trying to figure what point in my novel I should be introducing the villain.
 I am 16 and completely new to writing but I have an outstanding imagination that I feel is going to waste so i decided to write a fantasy novel series.
 In my series the main character is a 15 year old boy who has just recently discovered that he is the general of one of six powerful armies in a parallel world.
 Each army can control one of six elements (fire,water,air,earth,light,darkness) and he has the army of fire.
 He is supposed to go and seek out these six ancient weapons that if they fell into the wrong hands it could mean the end of both worlds.
 This will go on for about 7-8 books the main problem i have is adding in the villain who he meets in the first book.
 The villain is an ancient spirit who once controlled the army of darkness (the evil army).
 He is supposed to take over someone's body and use it as a vessel and tries to stop the hero.
 I am not sure when to add him in exactly i want to add him in at the end when he obtains the first weapon but I'm worried that that will seem bad or not since he only shows up at the end and disappears just as quick.
 When do you think it would be a good idea to add him in?

-story problem (e.g. finding one of the weapons), your main character in each book should face an inner conflict.
+In addition to the overall story problem (e.g. finding one of the weapons), your main character in each book should face an inner conflict.
 He is not at peace about something.
 He is pressured to change, to become something different, to adopt a new approach to dealing with problems etc. This conflict builds towards his personal crisis, where he must decide whether or not to change.

 The choice he makes will determine if he can achieve the story goal.
 There's no knowing what the right choice is ahead of time.
 That's the fun part.